taogen-docs/technical-interview-questions/interview-technical-questions/java-se-interview-questions.md

 | Memory        | has independent memory space.                                | threads use process resources. has independent and share space. |
 | Communication | Inter-process communication (like TCP)                       | directly communicate with other threads of its process.      |
 | Control       | Process is controlled by OS                                  | Threads are controlled by process.                           |

+### What is daemon thread?

+Daemon thread is a low priority thread (in context of JVM) that runs in background to perform tasks such as garbage collection (gc) etc., they do not prevent the JVM from exiting (even if the daemon thread itself is running) when all the user threads (non-daemon threads) finish their execution.
+JVM terminates itself when all user threads (non-daemon threads) finish their execution, JVM does not care whether Daemon thread is running or not, if JVM finds running daemon thread (upon completion of user threads), it terminates the thread and after that shutdown itself.

+Properties of Daemon threads:

+- A newly created thread inherits the daemon status of its parent.
+That’s the reason all threads created inside main method (child threads of main thread) are non-daemon by default, because main thread is non-daemon.
+However you can make a user thread to Daemon by using **setDaemon() method** of thread class.
+- Methods of Thread class that are related to Daemon threads: `void setDaemon(boolean status)`, `boolean isDaemon()`.
+- setDaemon() method can only be called before starting the thread.

+### *Thread Objects*

 ### Creating Thread classes ways?